SurrealNumber/CoreTitleInheritance/readme.txt

 NOTE: Don't have to core up from capital (all the way to primary tier).
 Get all titles up to but not including primary tier no matter what. <- should communicate this to users clearly. exceptions to all held parents should be core - any are above capital.
 This exempts the highest tier in the chain (but only if a lower tier one is hit.) trigger should be is parent core.
 Will check held titles for if they should be core to core them.

+Should more accurately refer to it as de-jure core trees.
+There can be multiple disjoint trees due to the primary title, capital chain and special titles.